 Comparing Berries

 Both Aronia and Elderberry grow to between 6 and 10 feet tall.
-And will produce better in full sun, but don’t mind a little afternoon shade.
+They will produce better in full sun, but they don’t mind a little afternoon shade.
 Elderberries prefer it wetter than Aronia.
 Aronia are self-fertile while Elderberry require another variety for pollination.
-Both will start producing more fruit about 2-3 years after planting.
+Both will start producing more fruit about 2–3 years after planting.

 Partially ripe cluster of blueberries in hand.